exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 )
 select count(*)
 FROM sales_and_returns
--- note: this join is "bad", but serves as demonstration case JOIN inventory
+JOIN inventory
   ON inv_item_sk = ss_item_sk
 JOIN date_dim
-  -- filtering table does not directly join to union ON d_date_sk = inv_date_sk
+  ON d_date_sk = inv_date_sk
 WHERE d_date = DATE '2002-10-03'